Posted on Leave a comment

 Despite the mound having received considerable damage through the years, including digging by “pot hunters” and construction of adjacent roadways, archaeologists believe as many as 125 Timucuans had been buried on the site.
 For anybody caught digging on this, or similar sites, you will more likely than not be charged with a third-degree felony.
 See this link for additional information.

-With a lack of consensus among city leaders a fund was started to help purchase and preserve this sacred site.
+With a lack of consensus among city leaders, a fund was started to help purchase and preserve this sacred site.
 The Barron’s agreed to sell the property to the city for $55,000.
 Despite confirmation on the importance of the site from professional anthropologists and archaeologists, it took an anonymous donation of $30,000, along with the fundraising drive, to help secure the sale as shortsighted elected city officials balked at the price and potential ongoing costs.

 Sign Text

-Historic Marker placed by the City of Ormond Beach and the Ormond Beach Historical Trust
+Ormond Indian Burial Mound Historic Marker placed by the City of Ormond Beach and the Ormond Beach Historical Trust

 City of Ormond Beach